5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 	- **`Macmini6,2`** (i7-3615QM, i7-3720QM)
 - Generate new Serials using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)

+> [!NOTE]
-> **Note**: Once macOS 12 or newer is installed, you can disable the "Reroute kern.hv" and "IOGetVMMPresent" Kernel Patches.
+> Once macOS 12 or newer is installed, you can disable the "Reroute kern.hv" and "IOGetVMMPresent" Kernel Patches.
 RestrictEvents will handle the VMM-Board-id spoof. **Only Exception**: Before running the "Install macOS" App, you have to re-enable the kernel patches again.
 Otherwise the installer will say the system is incompatible because of the unsupported SMBIOS it detects.

 #### When Upgrading from macOS Catalina or older
 Since macOS Catalina and older lack the virtualization capabilities required to apply the VMM Board-ID spoof, switching to a supported SMBIOS temporarily is mandatory in order to be able to install macOS Ventura.
 Otherwise you will be greeted by the crossed-out circle instead of the Apple logo when trying to boot.